TypeScript object Type

 TypeScript has another type called empty type denoted by {} , which is quite similar to the object type.

 The empty type {} describes an object that has no property on its own.
-If you try to access a property on such object, TypeScript will issue a compile-time error:
+If you try to access a property on such an object, TypeScript will issue a compile-time error:

 let vacant: {};

-vacant.firstName = 'John';Code language: JavaScript (javascript)
+vacant.firstName = 'John';Code language: TypeScript (typescript)

 Error: